sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Repository Details

-This section includes Ambari and HDP repository information, as you provided it in the "Base Images" section when creating a cluster.
+This section includes Ambari and HDP/HDF repository information, as you provided it in the "Base Images" section when creating a cluster.

 #### Image Details